TokeATJ/Cyber-Deception-Threat-Intelligence-Lab/README.md

 ---

-## Security Significance

-This use case demonstrates how defenders can leverage honeypot telemetry to identify credential access activity before a real system is compromised.
-Cowrie is configured to accept common passwords and quickly hand over a shell.

-By intentionally exposing a monitored SSH service, Cowrie provides visibility into:

-- Common attacker passwords
-- Targeted usernames
-- Brute force patterns
-- Source IP addresses
-- Authentication behavior

-This intelligence can be leveraged to improve detections, enrich threat hunting investigations, and enhance defensive monitoring.
+**This intelligence can be leveraged to improve detections, enrich threat hunting investigations, and enhance defensive monitoring.**

+## Outcome

+✅ Simulated a password guessing attack against an SSH service using Hydra

+✅ Generated multiple authentication attempts against the Cowrie honeypot

+✅ Captured both successful and failed login events

+✅ Recorded attacker username and password combinations

+✅ Collected source IP address information for attribution and analysis

+✅ Observed credential access behavior consistent with password guessing attacks

+✅ Generated session telemetry for threat hunting and investigation

+✅ Validated Cowrie's ability to detect and log brute force activity

 ---

-# Use Case 6: Post-Compromise Discovery
+# Use Case 2: Post-Compromise Discovery

 ## Objective